Israeli airstrike on Gaza school sheltering displaced people kills at least 18, including UN staff, Palestinian officials say - KESQ

 Mahmoud Basal, a Gaza Civil Defense spokesman, said search operations were ongoing amid the rubble, with children and women among the injured.

+“What’s happening in Gaza is totally unacceptable,” UN Secretary-General Antonio Guterres said in a post on X. “These dramatic violations of international humanitarian law need to stop now.”

-“Another school sheltering displaced people hit in Nuseirat today,” UNRWA chief Philippe Lazzarini wrote on X, adding that UN staff were working and “providing support to families who have sought refuge in the school.”
+UNRWA chief Philippe Lazzarini said UN staff were working and “providing support to families who have sought refuge in the school.”

-“Since the beginning of this war, at least 220 UNRWA staff have been killed in Gaza,” he added.
-“The longer impunity prevails, the more international humanitarian law and the Geneva conventions will become irrelevant.”
+“Since the beginning of this war, at least 220 UNRWA staff have been killed in Gaza,” he wrote on X. “The longer impunity prevails, the more international humanitarian law and the Geneva conventions will become irrelevant.”

+Head of the World Health Organization Tedros Adhanom Ghebreyesus also condemned the strike, writing on X: “Indeed, terribly tragic.
+No words can reflect the true horror and loss of life in Gaza.”

+“Hospitals, schools and shelters have been repeatedly bombarded, resulting in deaths of civilians and humanitarians,” he added.
+“The carnage in Gaza must stop.
+Ceasefire!”

 ‘We are all civilians here’